US Justice Dept asks Supreme Court to block Texas abortion law

-The US Justice Department asked the Supreme Court on Monday to block a Texas law that bans most abortion in the state.
+US President Joe Biden's administration, in the latest move in the battle over reproductive rights, asked the Supreme Court on Monday to block a Texas law that bans most abortions in the state.

-In its filing on Monday, the Justice Department asked the nation's highest court to vacate the appeals court decision.
+In its filing on Monday, the Justice Department asked the Supreme Court to vacate the appeals court decision.

 It did not rule on the merits of the case brought by abortion providers.

 The "Texas Heartbeat Act" allows members of the public to sue doctors who perform abortions, or anyone who helps facilitate them, once a heartbeat is detected in the womb, which usually occurs at around six weeks.

 They can be rewarded with $10,000 for initiating cases that lead to prosecution, prompting charges that the law encourages people to act as vigilantes.

 The Texas law is part of a broader conservative drive to restrict abortions across the United States that has prompted a public backlash.

 Laws restricting abortion have been passed in other Republican-led states but were struck down by the courts because they violated Roe v.
 Wade, which guaranteed a woman's right to an abortion until the fetus is viable outside the womb, which is typically around 22 to 24 weeks.

 The Supreme Court is to hear a challenge on December 1 to a Mississippi law that bans nearly all abortions after the 15th week of pregnancy.

 It will be the first abortion case argued before the court since the nomination of three justices by former Republican president Donald Trump, giving conservatives a 6-3 majority on the panel.